 Anyone who earns money on YouTube must follow YouTube's Channel Monetisation Policies.
 If you violate any of our policies, YouTube may take any of the actions outlined below.

-We may withhold or adjust any of your revenue associated with violations of the YouTube Channel Monetisation Policies.
-We may also offset such amounts against future revenue payable to you.
+We may withhold or adjust any of your earnings associated with violations of the YouTube Channel Monetisation Policies.
+We may also charge back associated earnings against any AdSense for YouTube balance that has not yet been disbursed or offset such amounts against future earnings payable to you.

-For any such violations, we need some time to investigate whether the revenue needs to be withheld, adjusted or offset.
+For any such violations, we need some time to investigate whether the earnings need to be withheld, adjusted or offset.
 This may result in payment delays of up to 90 days or until we've resolved any third-party rights disputes.

-Examples of violations where we might need to withhold or adjust your revenue include (but aren't limited to) instances of invalid traffic on your content, fake engagement or Content ID claims.
+Examples of violations where we might need to withhold or adjust your earnings include (but are not limited to) instances of:

 We'll inform you in writing by email or in product when we have to enforce our policies.
 We will also let you know what options are available to you.